Memories guide how we become who we are.

 Daphna Shohamy studies learning and memory — whether its how we memorize facts, or slowly learn habits.
 Recently, she found that there’s a lot more “cross-talk” between these two forms of learning than previously thought, raising questions about what different parts of the brain are doing as we learn, and how what we learn affects the decisions we make.Read more about Daphna Shohamy, PhD >

 Our experiences guide us in many ways.
 Say you have an argument with a colleague.
 You might remember the details of the conversation and consciously use those to avoid future clashes.
 Alternately, subtle elements of your behavior might become unconscious habit, especially as you continue to interact with each other.
 Both memories for specific events, called episodic memory, and habits are constantly informing the decisions we make.
-Daphna Shohamy, PhD, an associate professor of psychology and a principal investigator at Columbia’s Mortimer B. Zuckerman Mind Brain Behavior Institute, explores how memories and actions are deeply intertwined.
+Daphna Shohamy, PhD, an associate professor of psychology, Director and CEO of Columbia’s Mortimer B. Zuckerman Mind Brain Behavior Institute, explores how memories and actions are deeply intertwined.

 “Memories of our experiences shape our decisions in a lot of interesting and complicated ways,” she says.
 “Memories guide how we become who we are.”